Resilient Ready Hub: Kangaroo Island

 Every business leader, owner and operator across Kangaroo Island is invited to participate in the co-design of a new risk reduction capability tool – to help consolidate knowledge from lived experience and prepare for future disruptions and disasters.

-Funded by the South Australian Fire and Emergency Services Commission (SAFECOM), this project is a collaboration between C2C and the South Australian Department of Innovation and Skills (DIS).
+Funded by the South Australian Fire and Emergency Services Commission (SAFECOM), this project is a collaboration between C2C and the South Australian Department for Industry, Innovation and Science (DIIS).

 We focus on building people’s capabilities, given people are the foundation for building resilience.